cvs-health/testaro/README.md

 ]
 ```

-Thus, the applicable `etc` object has the command’s `type` value (`"link"`) as its key.
-The object’s value is an array with two elements: a string describing the command and an object containing property requirements.
+As this example illustrates, to find the requirements for a `link`-type command, you look up the `link` property of the `etc` object.
+Its value is an array with two elements: a string describing the command and an object containing requirements.

-A property requirement, such as `which: [true, 'string', 'hasLength']`, has a property key as its key and an array of requirement elements as its value.
-The requirement elements are:
+A requirement, such as `which: [true, 'string', 'hasLength']`, has a property key as its key.
+In this case, it specifies what is required for the `which` property of a `link`-type command.
+The requirement takes the form of an array:
-- 0. Is the property required (`true` or `false`)?
+- 0. Is the property (here `which`) required (`true` or `false`)?
 - 1. What format must the property value have (`'string'`, `'array'`, `'boolean'`, or `'number'`)?
 - 2. What other validity criterion applies (if any)?
+(Omitted if none.)

 That other validity criterion may be any of these:
 - `'hasLength'`: is not a blank string